 Coffee is a gifting go-to.

 On top of tasting great, coffee opens the door for consumers to share special moments with one another.
 It’s a recipe for the perfect gift—delicious, heartfelt, and experiential.
 But shoppers don’t need us to tell them that; they already have the same idea brewing.

 Nespresso’s premium equity is widely known, their coffee widely loved, and their systems widely revered.
 And, of course, a premium brand means premium points with the gift recipient.
 So, celebrating the brand has to be top priority if we want to leverage all this common knowledge.

 Holiday shoppers can be selfish.
 And hey, we don’t blame them.
 Treating yourself to some of those seasonal deals is only human.
 Knowing this, we couldn’t forget about the actual shopper, because the Nespresso experience sounds exquisite to just about everyone.

 Tying it all together.

 After a lot of shopper understanding, positioning exploration, and design iterations, we arrived at one simple, gold ribbon.
 It’s elegant, it’s a non-denominational nod to gifting, it allows the product to remain hero, and it ties into Nespresso’s metallic brand accents while visually connecting packages as they sit next to each other.
 In short, the design solution has stopping power—and so do the 150,000 units that were executed.
-We’re thrilled to discover how it helps wrap up Nespresso’s busiest time of year this coming holiday season.
+All units sold out for the holiday with a 30% increase over the previous year.